-But you will also need to generate an export so that you can Import the receipt numbers to the custom appeal attribute.
-Your export doesn't need too many fields, really just the LGL Constituent ID, a name field, the name of the appeal, and the receipt number.
+But you will also need to generate an export so that you can import the receipt numbers to the custom appeal attribute.
+Your export doesn't need many fields, just the LGL Constituent ID, a name field, the name of the appeal, and the receipt number.

 In the Preview step, your screen should look like this:

 Note that the Receipt number field has not yet been populated.
 But we're including it in our export to make it easier to generate the file we will need to import.

 In Excel, or another spreadsheet program, you now populate the Receipt number column with the receipt numbers you want included in your letters.
 If the receipt you sent last was numbered 1001, for example, you would start with 1002 and increment each line by one.
 (In Excel, if you populate the first couple of cells, you can drag the numbers down and Excel will automatically increment each row by one.)